Tag Archives: Bushwalking in South East Queensland

 Girraween means ‘ Place of Wildflowers ‘

 The Wallangarra Ridge sits at 1100 metres, while predictably cold in winter it was still quite warm during the day.
 Late March, 29 degrees centigrade.
-The scrubby vegetation made long-sleeved shirts and trousers a wise satorial option.
+The scrubby vegetation made long-sleeved shirts and trousers a wise sartorial option.

 The Parks website provides this irresistible description of the Wallangarra Ridge : “… breathtaking views sweep over to the Wallangarra township and distant rolling hills.
-Soak up the vistas of nearby Mallee Ridge, the giant monolith known as The Turtle and Girraween’s highest peak, the majestic Mt Norman…On a hot afternoon, cool breezes waft through the lush gullies between Mallee Ridge and Wallangara Ridge .
+Soak up the vistas of nearby Mallee Ridge, the giant monolith known as The Turtle and Girraween’s highest peak, the majestic Mt Norman…On a hot afternoon, cool breezes waft through the lush gullies between Mallee Ridge and Wallangarra Ridge .
 Listen out for the rustling of bell-fruited mallee…You’ll soon forget the gruelling climb!

 View across to our campsite on Wallangarra Ridge.
 Girraween NP.